 The CMOSNC7G is one of our most common wired analogue cameras.
 You can identify it from the small shape only shared with the NC701G, and the three cables coming from it to allow for power, video and audio connections.

-We no longer sell this model of camera, but it can be identified by the black colour, square shape, and the three cables coming out of it for power, video and audio.
+We no longer sell this model, but it can be identified by its colour, square shape, and the three cables coming out of it for power, video and audio.

 This is the successor to the NCF15EA.
-You can identify it by the black colour, square shape and the cable trailing from it.
-This camera does not have a microphone (though one can be attached) so by default it only has a cable for video and for power.
+You can identify it by the black case and square shape.
+This camera does not have a microphone (though one can be attached) so by default it only has a cable for video and power.
 There is also a toggle stick where the cable splits into two.

-This is identical to the NCTV205I, except it has a built in microphone, with a cable for audio alongside the cables for video and power.
+This looks similar to the NCTV205I; you can tell it apart because it's green and has a built in microphone, with a cable for audio alongside the cables for video and power.

 This camera is the big brother of the NCTV205I and NCTV2A.
 This camera can output video at 8MP, or 4K quality!
 It also has a built in microphone.

 This is the odd one out of the bunch.
-Its distinctive shape is due to the camera being fully waterproof; ideal for mounting outside in any kind of weather.
+It has a distinctive shape and is fully waterproof; ideal for mounting outside in any kind of weather.
+These have been released in black and green.

 You can identify these cameras from the distinctive small size and the small antenna.
 There is only one jack on the camera to allow for power to be supplied, because it sends the wireless signal to the silver receiver box.